 Method 2: Removing Protection from the Sheet to Make Freeze Panes Work

-Extracting an Excel workbook file from different sources may make us encounter File Protection issues.
+Extracting an Excel workbook file from different sources may cause us to encounter File Protection issues.

 Suppose, we get a file to work with and we go to insert Freeze Panes in the worksheet as instructed in the picture below.